AdaCore/Certyflie/README.md

  |  + FreeRTOS  | Source FreeRTOS folder.
 Cleaned up from the useless files
  |  + STM32...  | Library folders of the ST STM32 peripheral libs
  |  + CMSIS     | Core abstraction layer
+ + ada_spark    | SPARK code replacing the C code to prove absence of runtime errors

 ```
 ####Make targets
 ```
-all        : Shortcut for build compile    : Compile cflie.hex.
-WARNING: Do NOT update version.c build      : Update version.c and compile cflie.elf/hex
-clean_o    : Clean only the Objects files, keep the executables (ie .elf, .hex)
+all        : Shortcut for build prove      : Prove the Ada code using SPARK 2014 compile    : Compile cflie.hex.
+WARNING: Do NOT update version.c build      : Update version.c and compile cflie.elf/hex clean_o    : Clean only the Objects files, keep the executables (ie .elf, .hex)